-Fish stir fry zoodles recipe – fish fillet chopped into piece and coated in a dry rub before being stir fried and tossed with vegetable noodles (zoodles).
+Fish stir fry recipe – cod fillet chopped into pieces, coated in a dry rub before being stir fried with low carb zoodles and bell peppers.

 As the years went by I began to pay close attention to this bloated feeling, documenting what I ate as a means of identifying the cause.
 It soon became apparent that wheat was the culprit.

 After this shock discovery I had to amend my diet because I clearly had some type of sensitivity to wheat.
-Removing wheat from my diet isn’t easy, although I can tolerant some wheat like spelt flour.
-For the most part I try to avoid it for the sake of my health.
+Removing wheat from my diet was’t easy, although I can tolerant small to moderate doses of wheat such as spelt flour.
+For the most part, I try to avoid it where possible.